-5.1 The Council could choose not to approve the various changes being recommended, but this would mean that the Constitution would not reflect the changes to the committee structure recommended by the Governance Committee, expected to be approved under a separate item of business on the agenda for this annual meeting of the Council.
-Nor would it reflect the revised officer designations and allocation of responsibilities introduced under the Future Sheffield Programme, nor the changes Officer proposed bv the Monitoring for reasons of clarification/simplification, or otherwise to reflect recent changes.
+The Council could choose not to approve the various changes being recommended, but this would mean that the Constitution would not reflect the revised officer designations and allocation of responsibilities introduced under the Future Sheffield Programme, nor the changes proposed by the Monitoring Officer for reasons of clarification/simplification, or otherwise to reflect recent changes, nor the recommendation made by the Audit & Standards Committee at its meeting in February 2023.
 This would conflict with the Council's aim to keep its constitution under review and its duty to keep it up to date.